Website Manager

 Umpire-Coach Meeting at Home Plate

-Happens before every game.
-Both managers confirm rules, discuss field/safety concerns, and finalize any special agreements.
+This meeting happens before every game.
+Both managers confirm rules, discuss field and safety concerns, and finalize any special agreements.

 Time Limits & Defining a New Inning